-monitor fleet size based on regulations and allocations) rent, part of MEY consideration, number of hooks per vessel etc. Catch stability Catch and catch variability Average annual catch and target inter-annual variability (trade-off; acceptability TBD by members) May require stocks to be above B MEY /B MSY levels.
+of product exported from SIDS Maintain acceptable CPUE CPUE Proxy ALB CPUE relative to history (standardised) e.g. nominally 350kg / thousand hooks May require stocks to be above MEY/MSY levels.
+CPUE is particularly important towards objectives of maintaining profitability and addressing current poor economic conditions.
+Because different fleets have different modes of operation and therefore wide variance in cost structures, a single target CPUE for all fleets may not be achievable.
+Optimize capacity Fishing mortality, monitor fleet size F{MEY} (business decision based on regulations and allocations) May lead to dissipation of rent, part of MEY consideration, number of hooks per vessel etc. Catch stability Catch and catch variability Average annual catch and target inter-annual variability (trade-off; acceptability TBD by members) May require stocks to be above B{MEY}/B{MSY} levels.
 Recruitment variability and environmental effects are thought to have a significant effect on local fish availability.
-Maximise SIDS revenues from resource rents Value of SIDS' access fees Appropriate share of fishery rents for SIDS Important source of government revenue for many SIDS Stability and continuity of market supply Market throughput of tuna products TBD Important issue for States with high levels of historic demand for tuna products Social Affordable protein for coastal communities Average national per capita fish consumption from pelagic fisheries Target per capita fish consumption (e.g. 80kg / yr) Tuna fisheries could contribute substantially more to food security in SIDS - but requires more appropriate fish handling and market structures.
+Different HCRs will have varying levels of volatility (e.g. variations in the need for effort change over time in response to stock changes) Maximise SIDS revenues from resource rents Value of SIDS' access fees Appropriate share of fishery rents for SIDS Important source of government revenue for many SIDS Stability and continuity of market supply Market throughput of tuna products TBD Important issue for States with high levels of historic demand for tuna products Social Affordable protein for coastal communities Average national per capita fish consumption from pelagic fisheries Target per capita fish consumption (e.g. 80kg / yr) Tuna fisheries could contribute substantially more to food security in SIDS - but requires more appropriate fish handling and market structures.
 Overall fish consumption is already high, but over time as a result of population growth, climate change and inshore degradation, pelagic fisheries will play a more significant role.
-Employment opportunities Employment in catching and processing sector Target linked to regional and national development plans Scope to include all members but noting provision for SIDS.
-Maintain/develop domestic fishery Landings by locally based vessels TBD Need to avoid negative interactions of industrial fisheries on small-scale fisheries.
+Employment opportunities Employment in catching and processing and Target linked to regional and national development plans Scope to include all members but noting provision for SIDS.

+others sectors (charter, tourism inspection, fisheries administration etc Maintain/develop domestic fishery Landings by locally based vessels TBD Need to avoid negative interactions of industrial fisheries on small-scale fisheries.
 Human resource development Employment by category TBD Article 30.
-Ecosystem Minimise fishery impact on ecosystem function Ecosystem indicators TBD Early stage of development.
+Avoid adverse impacts on subsistence and small scale fishers Landings and CPUE by subsistence and small scale fishers.
+Range contraction.
+TBD Article 32 (b) Ecosystem Minimise fishery impact on ecosystem function Ecosystem indicators Very difficult to develop target reference points because of the large no. of components of the ecosystem TBD Early stage of development.
 Indicators likely to be based on bycatch rate trends and on community indicators derived from catches and biological characteristics of the species (e.g. trophic level).
 Difficult to distinguish between ecosystem effects due to fishing and those due to environmental variability.
-Minimise catch of non- target species Mortality of NTADs/ PETs, TBD Article 10.1.c provides guidance on the placement

-relative abundance of Limit Reference Points

-for bycatch species at a

-relatively low bar.

-Article 5.e provides some

-guidance on the objective

-for bycatch - being to

-minimise waste and
+Minimise catch of non- target species Mortality of NTADs/ PETs, relative abundance TBD Article 10.1.c provides guidance on the placement of Limit Reference Points for bycatch species at a relatively low bar.
+Article 5.e provides some guidance on the objective for bycatch - being to minimise waste and discards.

-discards.